Take a Leadership Cue From Nature: Earthquakes

 - Knowing what’s foundationally important for you

 But we all must equip ourselves to deal with it.
 Get away from your work.
 Develop a hobby, spend time with family and friends doing something everyone enjoys.
-Schedule it in your calendar if you have to, like you would for any other important event—because it is.
+Schedule it in your calendar if you have

 I find my pressure relief in cycling and practicing my faith.
 Cycling (aside from the health benefits) allows time for reflection and clears my head.
 My faith centers me on what’s real, true and eternal, orienting me to things beyond the daily issues and putting life/work in perspective.